|

 Outer Junction/Symlink and is unrolled as expected, but since Junction/Symlink

-is a inner junction with respect to Outer Junction/Symlink Target, the junction/symlink
+is an inner junction with respect to Outer Junction/Symlink Target, the junction/symlink

 relation is restored in the destination.